Eurozone Inflation Rebounds More Than Expected In October - UrduPoint

 Official data on Wednesday showed the single currency area grew by 0.4 percent between July and September this year, a greater-than-expected figure, but still paltry compared to the United States during the same period.

-The United States on Wednesday reported growth of 0.7 percent in the third quarter.
+The United States on Wednesday reported growth of 0.7 percent in the third quarter from the previous three months.

 Services inflation in the eurozone, which had been accelerating in recent months, also remained stable at 3.9 percent in October, the data showed.